softwaremill/jekyll-softwaremill/_posts/company/2015-10-06-free-monads.md

 "Free" is a term used in several related branches of mathematics, for example in universal algebra or category theory.
 What does it mean?

 Let's constrain our world to any kinds of sets which have a binary operation defined, `□: A => A => A`.
-This might be for example the set of integers with multiplication (where `□` becomes `*`), the set or real numbers with subtraction, or the set of strings with concatenation.
+This operation can be interpreted in a number of ways: as multiplication in the set of integers (where `□` becomes `*`), as subtraction in the set or real numbers, or as concatenation in the set of strings.
+We will use `□_A` to distinguish a specific interpretation from the general symbol `□`.

 In the world of sets with a `□` operation, a **free structure** over a set of variables `X` will be a specific set `F` with a specific `□_F` operation (in our world, only sets with `□` exist), such that for any other `(A, □_A)`, any function `interpretVars: X -> A` will **extend uniquely** to a well-behaved function `interpret: F -> A`.